 PRECISA UK MOISTURE ANALYSERS

 Precisa Ltd. is the leading manufacturer of thermogravimetric analytical measuring equipment.
-For the most accurate measurements and results, Precisa Ltd. excels with a wide variety of moisture analysers, which meet the highest requirements in research, production and quality control.
+For the most accurate measurements and results of moisture content, Precisa Ltd. excels with a wide variety of moisture analysers, which meet the highest requirements in research, production and quality control.
+We also offer a competitive moisture analyser price.

-Moisture and water content play an important role in the processing and quality of products as well as on the pricing of these products in many industries including pharma products, the food industry, agricultural sector, construction materials etc.
+Water and moisture content play an important role in the processing and quality of products as well as on the pricing of these products in many industries including pharma products, the food industry, agricultural sector, construction materials etc.

 Note – Volatile reactions can occur during moisture analysis if explosive or flammable upon heating materials are tested.

-A moisture analyser (can also be know as a moisture balance or moisture meter) measures the amount of moisture in a sample.
+A moisture analyser (can also be know as a moisture balance or moisture meter) measures the moisture content in a sample.
 When choosing a moisture analyser, precision, measurement method, capacity and speed should be assessed.

 There are 3 steps involved in the process.
 The first is parameters for the drying process are set using the keypad.
 Then the sample is placed in the drying chamber.
 Heat removes moisture from the sample, the weight ceases to change when all the moisture is removed and finally the instruments shuts off the heat and uses the final weight to calculate the LOD.
 The LOD (also known as the gravimetric loss) is then found by comparing the initial weight to the final sample weight.